mishal9/Search_bar/README.md

 # Search_bar
-Search Application to find artists
+Search Application to find artists: https://search-flask-app.herokuapp.com/

 ## How to run locally